RamGoenka/EAT-INI/README.md

 Project Managers: Charles Xu, Meghna Gopal

-Please click on the ``above folder`` to check out the project code!
+Please click on the ``EAT-INI-main`` folder to check out the project code!